Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    When configuring scaffolding actions, you'll notice an option for Headless Tenant Setup.
 Tenants are an older terminology.
 These are now called Site Collections.
    </Alert>

+1. Click the **Proceed** button to save your choices and create the headless module.

 ## Creating the templates

 The Headless Module has now been created.
 You can now check that the required folders exist and start creating the required templates.
 You will create two templates:

 - **Text Teaser** to hold the data from the author, and
-- **Text Teaser Folder** to hold created Text Teaser content items.
+- **Text Teaser Folder** to organize created Text Teaser content items.

 You will also configure these templates to make life a little bit easier for the authors who want to create Text Teasers.